Egypt Exploration Society: Name change

-In 1919, at the end of World War I, the Egypt Exploration Fund changed its name to the Egypt Exploration Society to reflect the more active role the organization was taking in organizing and publishing findings from their excavations.
+In 1919, the Egypt Exploration Fund changed its name to the Egypt Exploration Society to reflect the more active role the organization was taking in organizing and publishing findings from their excavations.

 Repatriation effort

 From its founding up to the 1980s, local archaeologists working with the Society had a limited say in what was taken to England and what would stay in Egypt.
 This caused a large amount of Egyptian artifacts deemed 'culturally insignificant' by Egyptian authorities at the time to be displaced from their home country.
 Since ending the practice, the Society has dedicated significant amounts of resources to finding and repatriating displaced artifacts to Egypt.

-In 2024, The Society launched a Walking trail at the Egyptian Museum in Cairo where guests can observe 12 artifacts from the Society's collection, returned to Egypt permanently.
-According to The Society, all new artifacts uncovered will remain in Egypt.
+In 2024, The Society launched a Walking trail at the Egyptian Museum in Cairo where guests can observe 12 artifacts from the Society's excavations.
+According to the Society, all new artifacts uncovered will remain in Egypt.

 Publishing works and base

-Today, the EES continues to publish its annual organ, the Journal of Egyptian Archaeology, which details the society's findings, for all of its members to read.
-They also publish a newsletter bi-annually called Egyptian Archaeology.
+Today, the EES continues to publish its annual journal, the Journal of Egyptian Archaeology, which details the Society's findings, for all of its members to read.
+They also publish a newsletter bi-annually called Egyptian Archaeology magazine.
 The Egypt Exploration Society has been based in Doughty Mews, London since 1969.